anushaghimire/Credit_Risk_Analysis/README.md

 - SMOTE Oversampling
-  - The balanced accuracy score is 65%.
+  - The balanced accuracy score is 64%.
   - From our results, the precision for the high-risk is low about 1% and for low-risk precision is high 100%.
-  - The recall value for high-risk is higher than the low-risk.
+  - The recall value for high-risk is slightly lower than the low-risk.(66 and 62 respectively)

 <img width="760" alt="Screen Shot 2021-10-24 at 1 50 47 PM" src="https://user-images.githubusercontent.com/85364095/138612477-cbba7281-aa1c-4964-9b00-dc4b6b23887e.png">